Canederli soup is bringing me back to Bolzano.

 A variant to this recipe

 Make smaller canederli, cook them in salted water, and season with melted butter and lots of parmesan cheese.
 Or, use tomato sauce instead.

 Tips and step-by-step instructions

 - Speck is a smoked ham available in Italian and German specialty stores.
 If you never tried it, you are in for a treat.
 If none is available, the smoked thick ham will do.

 - Use day-old bread or stale bread.
 The best result is with any Italian loaves of bread or baguette.
 Do not use pre-sliced bread such as buttermilk, potato, or 12 grains that are sold on the shelf.
-Not the same flavor and in some cases a bit on the sweet side.
+It’s not the same flavor and in some cases, a bit on the sweet side.
 Trust me, I tried that and did not the same results.

 - You can replace the onion with scallions or shallots if you have them on hand.